The Boxer: Additional verse

 We are more or less the same;

 After changes we are more or less the same.

 This verse was performed by Simon and Garfunkel on tour in November 1969 (this version of the song is included on the Live 1969 album), and sometimes by Simon in solo after the duo's breakup (on his Live Rhymin' album and on Late Night with David Letterman in 1987).
 The duo also added the verse on Saturday Night Live in 1975 and when they reunited for The Concert in Central Park in 1981.
-On March 30, 2020, Simon released a YouTube version dedicated to fellow New Yorkers during the coronavirus pandemic including this verse.
+On March 30, 2020, Simon released a YouTube version dedicated to fellow New Yorkers during the COVID-19 pandemic including this verse.

 Reception

 Upon the release of "The Boxer" as a single, Cash Box described it as a "spectacular side" and said, "First half of the ballad is in the haunting S&G folk style, but the production touches increase to build this track into a heavy fading 'Jude-ish' closer."
 Billboard said that Simon and Garfunkel have "a sure fire chart topper in this infectious rhythm ballad with a compelling lyric line."

-Rolling Stone ranked the song number 106 on the 2010 edition of their list of the 500 Greatest Songs of All Time.
+Rolling Stone ranked the song number 106 on the 2010 edition of their list of the "500 Greatest Songs of All Time".